KickToken [new] Price Reaches $0.0148 on Top Exchanges (KICK)

-KickToken [new] (CURRENCY:KICK) traded down 4.1% against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on October 3rd.
-Over the last seven days, KickToken [new] has traded up 1.7% against the dollar.
-One KickToken [new] coin can now be bought for about $0.0148 or 0.00000030 BTC on major cryptocurrency exchanges.
-KickToken [new] has a market capitalization of $22.07 million and $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
+KickToken [new] (CURRENCY:KICK) traded 4.1% lower against the U.S. dollar during the 24 hour period ending at 0:00 AM E.T. on October 8th.
+In the last seven days, KickToken [new] has traded 1.7% higher against the U.S. dollar.
+KickToken [new] has a market cap of $22.07 million and approximately $2.82 million worth of KickToken [new] was traded on exchanges in the last 24 hours.
+One KickToken [new] coin can now be purchased for $0.0148 or 0.00000030 BTC on exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.